xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 (C) Frank-Rene Schaefer
 -------------------------------------------------------------------------------

 ABSTRACT:

 This file describes the theoretical background for the process applied by Quex used to reduce the number of operations or to postpone operations.
 Any write operation that can be avoided during state transitions may bring a strong performance increase (due to avoided cache misses, for example).
-Operations are preferred to be postponed, because earlier states are passed more often than later states.

-The analysis requires as basis a state machine which is composed of 'single-entry states'.
-That is, each state is entered through one entry, independent from where it is entered or through which transition.
-The analysis produces a state machine composed of 'multi-entry states'.
+The analysis requires a state machine which is composed of 'single-entry states'.
+That is, upon entry into a state the same operations are executed independently from where it is entered or through which transition.
+The analysis tries to exploit predictable sequence of operations along state transitions.
+This is done by compensating them through a single operation or by postponing them to a state as late as possible.
+Operations are preferably postponed, because earlier states are passed more often than later states.

+The optimized state machine will be described in terms of 'multi-entry states'.
 That is, the operations applied upon entry into a state may be different dependent from which state or through which transition the entry happens.
 Figure 1 shows a single-entry state and a multi-entry state.

            a)

-          ...   ---------.
+                  ---------.
                             \                       .-----.
-          ...   -----------+---[ operation ]----( state )----->   ...
+                  -----------+---[ operations ]----( state )----->
                             /                       '-----'
-          ...   ---------'
+                  ---------'

            b)

-          ...   ---[ operation 0 ]----.
+                  ---[ operations 0 ]----.
                                           \         .-----.
-          ...   ---[ operation 1 ]------+-------( state )----->   ...
+                  ---[ operations 1 ]------+-------( state )----->
                                           /         '-----'
-          ...   ---[ operation 2 ]----'
+                  ---[ operations 2 ]----'

       Figure 1: Two approaches of state modelling: a) Single entry state.
                 b) Multi-entry state.

-The goal is to derive a multi-entry state machine from a single entry state machine while minimizing the required number of operations along the state transitions.
-To achieve this operations are combined which are predictibly executed in a concatenated manner.

 -------------------------------------------------------------------------------

 SITUATION:

 Incoming characters cause state transitions.
 Transitions are adorned with